 When an employee's leave accruals have all exhausted, and the employee continues on an approved Non-FMLA medical leave, the employee then moves to an unpaid status.
-Accrued benefits cease unless and until the employee returns to a paid status.
-Within 30 days of being placed in unpaid status, the employee will be converted to and eligible for COBRA benefits.
+Accrued benefits cease unless and until the employee returns to a paid status, working a minimum of 20 hours per week.
+Within 30 days of being placed in unpaid status or working less than 20 hours per week, the employee will be converted to and eligible for COBRA benefits.